Basic information on child support in Mississippi.

 - divorce;

-You and the other parent can also make a written support agreement that you get notarized and file in court.2
+You and the other parent can also create a written support agreement.
+It will be enforceable if you get it notarized and file it in court.2

-A second way to get child support is to apply for child support services with the Mississippi Department of Human Services.
+Another way to get child support is to apply for services with the Mississippi Department of Human Services.
 They can help parents do the following:

 - get a court order for child support and health insurance (medical support);